Dr Marcello Bertotti

 FUNDING

-Marcello has held research grants from the Arts and Humanities Research Council (AHRC), Economic and Social Research Council (ESRC), Netherland Organisation for Scientific Research (NWO), Health Foundation (Shine), NHS England (NHS-E), Department of Health and has led on other research consultancy projects for Public Health England, Newham Clinical Commissioning Group, Greater London Authority and for the private sector.
+Marcello has secured research grants from several prestigious organisations, including the Arts and Humanities Research Council (AHRC), the Economic and Social Research Council (ESRC), the Netherlands Organisation for Scientific Research (NWO), and the Health Foundation (Shine).
+He has also led research and consultancy projects for NHS England (NHS-E), the Department of Health, Public Health England, the Newham Clinical Commissioning Group, the Greater London Authority, and the private sector.

 - Jan 2022 Bertotti (Co-I) Capabilities, Opportunities, Places and Engagement: a neighbourhood Community Network Approach for Social Inclusion of Difficult to Reach Young People, European Commission